Prelude to the Mishima Incident: 1970 (Shōwa 45)

 On September 25, Mishima, Morita, Chibi-Koga, Ogawa, and Furu-Koga gathered at the Isetan Kaikan Kōraku-en Sauna (伊勢丹会館後楽園サウナ) at 17 Shinjuku 3-chōme.
 Mishima proposed to change the method of convening the Tatenokai regular meetings, and decided that for the November meeting in particular, Mishima would directly contact the members he chose, excluding those whose family or relatives in the JSDF, and also excluding those who had plans to get a job or get married.
 In early October, Furu-Koga said he wanted to see the mountains and rivers of his hometown, Hokkaido, before he died, so Mishima gave him 10,000 yen, half of his travel expenses.

 Around September or October, Morita's roommates Takashi Noda (野田隆史) and Kenji Kurata (倉田賢司) who were the 4th generation Tatenokai members, heard Morita say at their boarding house, "If Mishima has come this far and still hasn't done anything, I'll kill him."
 And, according to the testimony of the Mama-san of a bar called "P" in Yotsuya 3-chome, which Morita and his friends often frequented, Morita had once said, in a state of brood on, "I'm going to kill Prime Minister Satō in December."

 On October 2, Mishima and four others gathered at the Chinese restaurant "Daiichi-rou" (第一楼) at 6-9 Ginza 2-chōme.
-They decided on the specific procedure, to hold the November Tatenokai regular meeting at 11:00 a.m., to begin regular training at the heliport at the Camp Ichigaya after the meeting, and then for Mishima and Chibi-Koga to leave on the pretext of attending a funeral, to carry the Japanese swords into their car, and then to restrain the commander of the 32nd Infantry Regiment.
+They decided on the specific procedure, to hold the November Tatenokai regular meeting at 11:00 am, to begin regular training at the heliport at the Camp Ichigaya after the meeting, and then for Mishima and Chibi-Koga to leave on the pretext of attending a funeral, to carry the Japanese swords into their car, and then to restrain the commander of the 32nd Infantry Regiment.

 It was also decided that two reliable journalists who could report the whole story, would be waiting at the Palace Hotel, and would ride in the car with Mishima and Chibi-Koga and wait in front of the 32nd Infantry Regiment building.
 On October 9, the four of them, excluding Furu-Koga who was going home in Hokkaido, gathered again at the "Daiichi-rou" and reconfirmed the plan.

-On October 17, Mishima called Hiroshi Mochimaru to his residence and asked him to bring the blood oath (血盟状, ketsumei-jou) that had been drawn up on February 25, 1968, and told him that he wanted to burn it because many of the signers (mainly the Controversy Journal (論争ジャーナル, Ronsō Jaanaru) group) had left the Tatenokai.
-On October 19, after the October regular meeting, Mishima, Morita, Chibi-Koga, Ogawa, and Furu-Koga posed for a commemorative photo wearing the Tatenokai uniform at the ONE FOUR TWO by Tojo (東條會館, Tojo Kaikan), 4 Kōjimachi 1-chōme, Chiyoda-ku.
+On October 17, Mishima called Hiroshi Mochimaru to his residence and asked him to bring the blood oath that had been drawn up on February 25, 1968, and told him that he wanted to burn it because many of the signers (mainly the Controversy Journal group) had left the Tatenokai.
+On October 19, after the October regular meeting, Mishima, Morita, Chibi-Koga, Ogawa, and Furu-Koga posed for a commemorative photo wearing the Tatenokai uniform at the Tojo Kaikan (東條會館), 4 Kōjimachi 1-chōme, Chiyoda-ku.